katiekeegan/website/content/personal/flight.md

 My own path to college was a bit nontraditional: I ended up going to college right after middle school when I was 14 through MBU's Program for the Exceptionally Gifted.
 I'm not a huge fan of the term "gifted", but I am extremely passionate about accessibility and equity in K-12 education for students of all ages, levels, and passions.

-Finding the PEG program was the culmination of a year of intensive research when I was in middle school, during which I devoured every book I could find on education approaches around the world (and tried to convince my parents to let me drop out of school and do just about any alternative schooling possible :sweat_smile:).
+Finding PEG was the culmination of a year of intensive research, during which I devoured every education book I could find (and tried to convince my parents to let me drop out of school and do just about any alternative schooling possible :sweat_smile:).
 In retrospect, I'm super happy to have gone to a public school and then transitioned to the diverse PEG program, where I got a much more well-rounded understanding of education and approaches that are appropriate for a broad range of students.

 I hope I'll get a chance to be a teacher at some point in the future and give back to the educational community that has been so instrumental in my development so far.